 “For we all realise that so many were charged by the ideal of saving their fellow men for the destruction of civilisation.
 Civilisation of countries overseas, our civilisation and your civilisation, they exist and flourish because of our victory in a war in which they had such a great part.
 The monument that has just been unveiled has been erected on Curaçao, part of the Netherlands Antilles, quietly reflected in the waters of the Waaigat.
 Every year we will gather here, but we can not restrict ourselves to the victims of Curaçao alone.
 My thoughts go out to all our victims in the Netherlands Antilles, who fell during WW2, to our victims in the Kingdom of the Netherlands and to the victims of other nations, who fought this war shoulder to shoulder with us.
 Every year we will remember those who fell as soldiers, as sailors or as civilians in other circumstances.
 We spend only a few moments here, but their deeds will last eternally, as they are immortal”

-SURVIVORS page shows information on survivors of Uboat attacks.
+- SURVIVORS page shows information on survivors of enemy attacks.

-OHK page lists Antillean seamen who received a medal for serving on Allied ships during wartime, for a period of at least six months.
+- SAILORS page lists Antillean sailors who received a medal for serving on Allied ships during wartime, for a period of at least six months.

-THE BOOK page provides information on the book about the islands during WW2.
+- THE BOOK page provides information on the book about the history of the Antillean islands during WW2.